Nathan Healy

 Scottsdale Electricity Prices

-Solar panels allow homeowners to generate their own electricity, reducing dependence on the grid and providing protection against these rising utility costs.
+Solar panels generate your own electricity, helping reduce dependence on the grid and providing protection against these continuing rate increases in Arizona.

 Price of Energy: Arizona vs National Average